 Welcome to the Jandt Social Insect Lab

-I am looking for motivated Master's and Ph.D. candidates interested in studying social behavior, personality, and ecology in social insects (bees, wasps and ants).
+Research in the Jandt Lab focuses on the study of social behavior, personality, and ecology in social insects (bees, wasps and ants).
 The University of Otago and the Department of Zoology offer a variety of opportunities to apply for funding.
 Click on the "Research" tab above for more information on Current Research in the Jandt Lab and/or suggestions on Potential Postgraduate Research Projects.
 If you are interested in joining the lab but aren't keen to investigate the suggested topics, please don't hesitate to suggest other ideas that you are interested in too!

 - Animal Behaviour